 Like the Post?
 Pin it for later!

-A Note from Surfer Girl: Surfer Girl On The Move traveled at the invitation of the Lands Without Shadow festival.
+A Note From The Author: Marlene On The Move traveled at the invitation of the Lands Without Shadow festival.
 However, all the reports, opinions and images are my own and reflect a genuine and unbiased experience.

 By using these links for your reservations, you won’t pay more for it and it makes all the difference to me!
 It’s with these partnerships that I can keep the blog, so your help is precious!
 Thanks in advance!